Government Versus Conventional Mortgage Guidelines

 Government Versus Conventional Mortgage Guidelines: Mortgage Included In Bankruptcy

 Borrowers with a prior mortgage included in their bankruptcy may need to opt to go with conventional loans.
 Conventional loans are the only mortgage program that will go off a four-year waiting period from the date of the bankruptcy if consumers included a mortgage or mortgages in their bankruptcy.
 The mortgage cannot be reaffirmed after the bankruptcy.
-The date of the housing event (foreclosure, deed in lieu of foreclosure, short sale) date can happen after the discharged date of the bankruptcy.
-FHA, VA, and USDA will go off the date of the housing event and not the discharged date of the bankruptcy.
-VA Guidelines on mortgage included in bankruptcy is a two-year waiting period after the recorded date of the foreclosure.
-However, if the prior mortgage was a prior VA Loan, this may hurt their available entitlement.
-It is important for borrowers to have rebuilt and reestablished credit after bankruptcy and/or foreclosure to get an approve/eligible per the automated underwriting system (AUS).
-Late payments after bankruptcy and/or foreclosure are frowned upon by lenders and may be difficult to get an AUS Approval.
+The date of the housing event (foreclosure, deed in lieu of foreclosure, short sale) can happen after the discharged date of the bankruptcy.

 Borrowers who need to qualify for government and/or conventional loans with a national mortgage company licensed in multiple states with no lender overlays, please contact us at Gustan Cho Associates at 800-900-8569 or text us for a faster response.
 Or email us at gcho@gustancho.com.
 We are also experts in non-QM mortgages.
 Some of our most popular non-QM and alternative finance mortgage programs are 12-month bank statement mortgages, mortgage one day out of bankruptcy, asset-depletion mortgages, fix and flip loans, non-QM jumbo mortgages, and dozens of other non-QM home loan programs.
 The team at Gustan Cho Associates is available 7 days a week, on evenings, weekends, and holidays.

-What Are Government Loans
+What Are Government Loans?

 Government loans are owner-occupant home loans for borrowers of primary residences originated and funded by private lenders.
 It is often called government loans.
 This is because they are partially insured and guaranteed by a government agency.
-FHA, VA, and USDA will partially insure and guarantee lenders against the loss they sustained in the even the borrowers’ default and foreclose on their government loans… Due to this government guarantee, lenders can offer borrowers low to zero down payment requirements at low mortgage rates.]
+FHA, VA, and USDA will partially insure and guarantee lenders against the loss they sustained in the even the borrowers’ default and foreclose on their government loans.
+Due to this government guarantee, lenders can offer borrowers low to zero down payment requirements at low mortgage rates.]
 Conventional Loans are not government loans.
 They are private loans.

 Fannie Mae and Freddie Mac Lending Guidelines

-Conventional Versus Government Mortgage Guidelines on credit score requirements is higher.
+Government Versus Conventional Mortgage Guidelines on credit score requirements is higher.
 The minimum credit score requirement to qualify on conventional loans is 620 FICO.
 HUD, the parent of FHA, requires a minimum credit score of 580 FICO for homebuyers needing to qualify for a 3.5% down payment FHA Loan.
 USDA generally requires a 580 credit score.
 The Department of Veterans Affairs (The VA) has no minimum credit score requirement.
 As long as borrowers can get an approve/eligible per the automated underwriting system (The AUS), borrowers do not need to meet a minimum credit score requirement.
 Gustan Cho Associates have closed countless VA Loans with credit scores in the low 500s.

-Conventional Versus Government Mortgage Guidelines On Waiting Period Requirements After Bankruptcy And A Housing Event
+We’ll help you compare interest rates, upfront costs, and long-term savings between government and conventional loans.Government Versus Conventional Mortgage Guidelines On Waiting Period Requirements After Bankruptcy And A Housing Event

 Government Versus Conventional Mortgage Included In Bankruptcy Waiting Period Requirements